mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 The path to a JSON file containing an object with metadata for the extension's [addons.mozilla.org](https://addons.mozilla.org) (AMO) listing.

-**Metadata is required for the first version** of an extension listed on AMO.
+Metadata is required for the first version of an extension listed on AMO.
 This metadata can include any of the properties of the [addons.mozilla.org add-on API Create request JSON object](https://mozilla.github.io/addons-server/topics/api/addons.html#create).
+However:
-[Translated fields](https://mozilla.github.io/addons-server/topics/api/overview.html#api-overview-translations) must include at least one locale.
-However, the`"categories"`, `"summary"` and the version's `"license"` properties must be provided.
-A minimal JSON file should look like:
+- `"categories"`, `"summary"` and the version's `"license"` properties must be provided.
+- [Translated fields](https://mozilla.github.io/addons-server/topics/api/overview.html#api-overview-translations) must include at least one locale.

+A minimal JSON file looks like this:

 ```json
 {